sol087087-arch/Job-Application-Pipeline/README.md

 The pipeline automates aggressively but never crosses these lines:

-- ❌ Do not lie on resumes or application forms
 - ❌ Do not invent employers, degrees, dates, certifications, tools, or production experience
-- ❌ Do not bypass CAPTCHA, MFA, identity checks, or anti-bot protections
 - ❌ Do not use proxy rotation, fingerprint spoofing, solver services, or fake identities
-- ❌ Do not commit credentials, cookies, resumes, personal configs, or private emails to Git
 - ❌ Do not submit false answers to knockout questions

 If a CAPTCHA, MFA challenge, or identity check appears, the pipeline **pauses** and marks the application as requiring manual checkpoint completion.